daisy/pipeline/website/src/Get-Help/Issue-Tracker.md

    the appropriate section of your GitHub issue.

-__NOTE__: Do __NOT__ paste the contents of your logs into the issue, as the issue will be much too long.
+__NOTE__: Do __NOT__ paste the contents of your logs into the issue, as the issue will be much too long, and the logs may contain sensitive data.